magiclabs/email_screening_question/README.md

 **Part 3**:

 Create a function that will return the `station_id` that experienced the most amount of temperature fluctuation for any given range of dates.
+I.e to get the result of 10 degrees from part 2 above, we would expect the input dates to be `2000.001` and `2000.456`.